Corbin/Hanner: Early 1980s: As the Corbin/Hanner Band

 A second Alfa album, Son of America, followed in February 1982.
 As with their previous album, Tommy West served as producer.
 They promoted this album through an opening act gig with Merle Haggard, as well as an appearance on the syndicated television series Pop!
 Goes the Country.
 Three singles charted from the project: "Oklahoma Crude", "Everyone Knows I'm Yours", and "One Fine Morning".
-Of these, "Everyone Knows I'm Yours" also peaked at 46, tying for their highest entry there.
+Of these, "Everyone Knows I'm Yours" also peaked at 46 on the Billboard country charts, tying for their highest peak position.
 In addition to these, the album included their own rendition of "Lord, I Hope This Day Is Good".
 Hurst found the album "less memorable" than its predecessor, but still praised the band's harmonies and musicianship.
 Shortly after the album's release, Alfa Records closed, leaving the group without a contract.
 They performed locally before disbanding in 1984.
 Corbin later recalled in 1990 that a "legal situation" prevented the musicians from recording further music or signing with another label, so they chose to break up.

 Both Corbin and Hanner wrote songs for Don Williams, pictured in 2006.

 Despite the breakup, both continued to write songs.
 Corbin wrote "(There's A) Fire in the Night" and "Can't Keep a Good Man Down", both of which were number-one hit singles for Alabama in the middle of the decade.
 Williams also had a top-ten hit with Corbin's "I'll Never Be in Love Again", as did Tillis with "In the Middle of the Night", which featured both Corbin and Hanner on backing vocals.
 The two also supported themselves financially by composing jingles for radio and television commercials.
 In 1987, both Corbin and Hanner performed in a songwriters' showcase held by Mel Tillis and his publishing company in downtown Nashville.
 Other participants included John D. Loudermilk and Danny Dill.
 Corbin stated in 1990 that the breakup of the band had led to rumors that he and Hanner had separated acrimoniously, although he noted that the two remained friends after the breakup and would occasionally sing or play on each other's jingle work whenever it was possible.